Social context/

 LOG IN TO REGISTER

-Mental disorder or impairment and drug dependency are common in people appearing in the criminal justice system.
-Yet they often don’t get the support they need.
+Cognitive impairment is common in people appearing in the criminal justice system, yet they often don’t get the support they need.

-The fifth session of our popular Twilight series considers people with cognitive impairments involved in the criminal justice system who require access to specialist forensic support and treatment, or who require additional supports to enable them to access mainstream forensic services.
+The fifth session of our popular twilight series considers people with cognitive impairments involved in the criminal justice system who require access to specialist forensic support and treatment, or additional supports to enable them to access mainstream forensic services.

-• DFFH Forensic Disability Services, including disability justice coordination and clinical services
+• Pathways for support via DFFH Forensic Disability Services, including disability justice coordination and clinical services

 • treatment and/or behavioural change options for people with cognitive impairment